 Rustic Bar Plans

-These rustic bar plans are easy to build and require only fence boards (new or used) and approximately five 8' pressure treated 2x2s (for framing).
-I used western red cedar fence boards for all of the other parts of these rustic bar plans, and fastened all of the pieces together using 16 gauge 2" galvanized finish nails.
+These rustic bar plans are easy to build and require only fence boards (new or used) and approximately five 8' pressure-treated 2x2s (for framing).
+I used western red cedar fence boards for all the other parts of these rustic bar plans and fastened all the pieces together using 16 gauge 2" galvanized finish nails.

-To avoid having to rip one of the planks to make the base width exactly 48", I cut 12 of them, 39" long, and placed them side by side, then measured the width and cut my framing members (from the 2x2 pressure treated lumber) to match.
+To avoid having to rip one of the planks to make the base width 48", I cut 12 of them, 39" long, and placed them side by side, then measured the width and cut my framing members (from the 2x2 pressure-treated lumber) to match.

 I used the same procedure to determine the width of the side pieces.
 Five planks, approximately 4" wide, made the sides close to 20" wide.

-The main goal of these rustic bar plans was to make the bar as light-weight as possible so that it could be easily transported.
-You can add more framing to the corners and even add shelves to the underside of the bar if you would like to customize it for your needs.
+The main goal of these rustic bar plans was to make the bar as lightweight as possible for easy transportation.
+You can add more framing to the corners and even shelves to the underside of the bar if you would like to customize it for your needs.

 After you build the front and sides, assemble the sections with 3.5" galvanized wood screws.
-Brace the corners (square) with 4 2x2s approximately 20" long with 45 degree angles cut on each end.
-This will prevent the sides from swinging in and out.
+Brace the corners (square) with four 2x2s approximately 20" long with 45-degree angles cut on each end.
+It will prevent the sides from swinging in and out.

 Building the Bar Top